 The fastest way to bind anything is with binding bars.

-I use these for all the temporary worksheets or things that won’t get used long-term, like PDFs for an online class and such.
+I use these for all the temporary worksheets or things that won’t get used long-term, like PDFs for an online class.

-They won’t hold the papers as well as other methods discussed here, so don’t use them for a lot of pages.
+They won’t hold the papers as well as other methods discussed here, so don’t use them if you need to hold together a lot of pages.

 The good thing about these is that you can reuse them and they look great!